The Amex EveryDay® Preferred Credit Card

 Your mileage will vary if you decide to redeem for anything else.
 American Express has a useful rewards calculator that can show how much your point value can dip—down to half-value in some cases.
 Points are only worth 0.7 cents apiece if you’re paying with points at checkout for retailers like Amazon and PayPal, but redeeming for cash back in the form of a statement credit will only net you 0.6 cents per point.

 The other benefits that come with the Amex Everyday Preferred aren’t entirely competitive at this annual fee level.
-Still, the standard American Express perks like Pay It Plan It, ShopRunner membership and travel protections can be useful.
+Still, the standard American Express perks like Pay It Plan It, ShopRunner membership (enrollment required) and travel protections can be useful.

 If you’re trying interest from eating into your rewards after a large purchase, the Pay It Plan It alternative payment features could help out in a pinch.